phriendx/pXLabs.PoorAdminsSoftwareMeteringPackage/README.md

 - Old historical CSV files in OneDrive are pruned automatically

 ### Customization:
-This script is provided as a working example to upload logs to OneDrive.
+The `SyncUsageData.ps1` script is provided as a working example to upload logs to OneDrive.
 You can modify it to sync or upload the CSV files to **any other path, network share, FTP server, cloud storage, or web API endpoint** as your environment and requirements dictate.
 Just replace the file copy/move logic with your preferred method.